lifepillar/vim-zeef/Readme.md

 The following is the complete list of special keys you can use when Zeef is
 open:

-- CTRL-K or up arrow: move up one line.
+- CTRL-K or up arrow: moves up one line.
-- CTRL-J or down arrow: move down one line.
+- CTRL-J or down arrow: moves down one line.
-- left and right arrows: scroll horizontally.
+- left and right arrows: scrolls horizontally.
 - CTRL-B, CTRL-F, CTRL-D, CTRL-U, CTRL-E, CTRL-Y: usual movements.
 - Backspace: deletes one character from the prompt.
-- CTRL-L: clear the prompt.
+- CTRL-L: clears the prompt.
 - Tab: selects the current item.
 - Shift-Tab: deselects the current item.
 - CTRL-X: toggles the selection of the current item.